The Decorator pattern is a structural design pattern.

 ultimateLightProduct.textOperation(text: textToFormat)

-Now we can create variations of the product of any type – just initialize the combined types at the stage of launching the application, the example below is the creation of the Ultimate + Professional version:
+Now we can create variations of any type of product – it is enough to initialize the combined types at the stage of application launch, the example below is the creation of the Ultimate + Professional version:

 ultimateProfessionalProduct.textOperation(text: textToFormat)